kennyphan02/Coding-Notes/Time Complexity.md

 		    sum++;
 	    }
     }
-    // Don't assume that bec
+    // Don't assume that because there is a nested for loop doesn't mean it will run in O(n^2) time
+    // What the program does
 // N = 10,
 //outer loop = 10, 5, 2, 1
 /**when N = 10